0xYYY/v3-periphery-foundry/docs/interfaces/IERC721Permit.md

-*Extension to ERC721 that includes a permit function for signature based approvals*
+*Approve of a specific token ID for spending by spender via signature*
 #### Parameters

 | Name | Type | Description |